maenzhier/GRecX/README.md

 </p>

 # GRecX
-A Fair Benchmark for GNN-based Recommendation
+An Efficient and Unified Benchmark for GNN-based Recommendation.

 ### Homepage and Documentation